-- Budget – Ulysses ApartHotel: this apartment hotel is the best budget find in Xlendi Bay.
+This apartment hotel is the best budget find in Xlendi Bay.
 Ulysses ApartHotel is a well-equipped modern hotel.
 Feel free to use the kitchen to do your own cooking or eat at the on-site restaurant.
-Also, you’ll only be a short distance from the beach.

-- Mid-range – Hotel San Andrea: this hotel is one of the most popular in Xlendi Bay.
-Hotel San Andrea is beautifully located on the promenade; so, you’re just metres away from Xlendi Beach.
-As expected, you’ll have amazing seaside views at this boutique hotel.
+Hotel San Andrea is one of the most popular hotels in Xlendi Bay.
+It’s beautifully located on the promenade; so, you’re just metres away from Xlendi Beach.
+You’ll also have amazing seaside views at this boutique hotel.

 All year round, you can expect fairly warm and dry weather in Xlendi.
 Although, Beck and I did experience strong gusts and heavy winds along the Ta’ Ċenċ Cliffs during the Xlendi Walk.
 By way of preparation, make sure to check the Xlendi weather forecast before heading out.
 For the Brits, you can check the weather in Malta using MetOffice.

 It can obviously get very hot in Malta during the summer.
 Make sure to pack plenty of water, sunscreen and a hat.
 You’ll also want to take a towel and swimmers!
 Otherwise, here are our five hiking gear essentials for this coastal walk.